Skelmersdale: Education and culture

-Skelmersdale has a number of primary schools, and had two high schools: Our Lady Queen of Peace Catholic Engineering College and Lathom High School.
-Glenburn Sports College closed on 31 August 2016 following an unsuccessful campaign backed by local MP Rosie Cooper to prevent the closure.
+Skelmersdale has a number of primary schools, and has two high schools: Our Lady Queen of Peace Catholic Engineering College and Lathom High School.
+Glenburn Sports College closed on 31 August 2016 following an unsuccessful campaign backed by former local MP Rosie Cooper to prevent the closure.

 West Lancashire College has a campus in the centre of the town.
-The college merged with Newcastle College in 2007 and was graded as 'outstanding' in a recent Ofsted inspection.
+The college merged with Newcastle College in 2007 and was graded as 'good' in a recent Ofsted inspection.
 In 2021, Brian Cox launched the college's 'School of Science', a £1.3 million facility with the intention of increasing the number of students who study science, technology, engineering and mathematics.

 There is a Transcendental Meditation movement community within Skelmersdale, called "European Sidhaland".
 It has a Maharishi School which, as of 2019, performed 'well above average' according to Ofsted.
 In 2011, it was one of 24 schools that applied for and received government funding as a flagship free school.

 Skelmersdale is also home to a large public library with facilities including free internet access and an extensive local history section.

 The town is host to a number of cultural and social organisations, such as the Artz Centre which provides opportunities in creative fields, and The Birchwood Centre which aims to reduce social isolation and homelessness.

 The town featured in TV series Utopia and features in the musical Blood Brothers.

 Social issues

 According to urban planning consultancy Space Syntax, Skelmersdale's fragmented streets have made its centre relatively inaccessible and this has resulted in segregated land use.
 According to a 2017 Lancashire County Council report, Skelmersdale has one of the highest percentages of children living in poverty in Lancashire at 27%, and the highest accident and emergency attendance rate in Lancashire for 0–4 and 5–19 year olds.
 Furthermore, Skelmersdale's poverty levels are above the national average.

-However, Skelmersdale's crime rates are below the Lancashire average at 66 crimes per 1,000 people, and was the tenth safest medium-sized town in Lancashire in 2020.
+Skelmersdale's crime rates are above the Lancashire average at 93 crimes per 1,000 people, and is the 21st most dangerous overall out of Lancashire's 236 towns, villages, and cities.
 Skelmersdale was the worst medium-sized town in Lancashire in 2020 for drugs.

 Economy

 Although consisting predominantly of housing estates, Skelmersdale's industry includes the Co-operative Bank which employs 650 people, distribution centres for Asda, P&G, Victorian Plumbing, a Walkers snack food factory, Chemist 4 U and many others.
-Skelmersdale houses the corporate base and a distribution centre for Matalan, the discount clothing and homewares store.
-Frederick's Dairies,now owned by R&R Ice Cream UK Ltd who make ice cream for Cadbury, and many others, are located in Skelmersdale.
+Skelmersdale formerly housed the corporate base and a distribution centre for Matalan, the discount clothing and homewares store, who later relocated to Knowsley Industrial Park.
+Frederick's Dairies, now owned by R&R Ice Cream UK Ltd, who make ice cream for Cadbury, and many others, are also located in Skelmersdale.